CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Experiments

 \subsection{Ablation Studies}

 \paragraph{Impact of Schema Repository Size.} Figure~\ref{fig:ablation_cache_choice} shows \name's robustness to cold-start scenarios and varying cache sizes.
 On \textsc{Correct-Error}, even with only 10\% of the schema library, \name achieves 69.1\% and 35.4\% Acc@1 on MMLU\_pro and HotpotQA, substantially outperforming baselines.
 Performance improves steadily with larger caches but plateaus beyond 50\% (tens of schemas), suggesting that a relatively small set of diverse schemas captures most common error patterns.
-This logarithmic growth pattern validates our clustering-based extraction strategy: error patterns are finite and reusable across trajectories.
-Importantly, \name retains $\sim$90\% of peak performance with only 30\% of the cache, highlighting efficiency for practical deployments.
+This logarithmic growth pattern validates our clustering-based extraction strategy.

 \paragraph{Impact of Number of Schemas in Online Error Recognition.} Figure~\ref{fig:abalation_num_schema} demonstrates that retrieving and using a single schema already greatly improves baseline Acc@1 (12.1\% vs.\ 8.6\%).
-Accuracy increases as more schemas are added (13.8\% with 5 schemas, 15.5\% with 10), though gains diminish (1$\rightarrow$5 adds +1.7\%; 5$\rightarrow$10 adds only +1.7\%).
+Accuracy increases as more schemas are added (13.8\% with 5 schemas, 15.5\% with 10), though gains diminish.
 At higher tolerances (Acc@5), settings converge to $\sim$48\%.
-These results show that a small set of well-matched schemas already efficiently captures most critical patterns, while additional schemas offer limited incremental value.
+These results show that a small set of well-matched schemas already efficiently captures most critical patterns, while additional schemas offer limited value.

-\paragraph{Comparison with Oracle Error Schema.} To estimate the upper bound of our framework, we compare \name against an oracle configuration where each trajectory uses its own ground-truth schema.
-As shown in Figure~\ref{fig:abalation_oracle}, the oracle achieves superior step-level accuracy, while \name with 5 retrieved schemas reaches 71.5\%—104\% of oracle performance.
-This narrow gap shows that our semantic retrieval strategy effectively identifies schemas encoding near-equivalent knowledge to trajectory-specific patterns.
-The convergence toward oracle performance validates that diverse MAS error patterns often share structural regularities, which can be captured via a finite schema library.
+\paragraph{Comparison with Oracle Error Schema.} We compare \name against an oracle configuration where each trajectory uses its own ground-truth schema.
+As shown in Figure~\ref{fig:abalation_oracle}, the oracle achieves superior step-level accuracy, while \name with 5 retrieved schemas reaches over 71.5\% of oracle performance.
+This narrow gap shows that our semantic retrieval strategy effectively identifies schemas encoding near-equivalent knowledge to trajectory-specific patterns, validating that diverse MAS error patterns often share structural regularities.